LeandroBiloni/Unity-Screenshot-Tool-2021/README.md

 # Unity Screenshot Tool
- Simple tool to take a screenshot of what the camera is watching/rendering.
+Editor tool to take a screenshot of what the camera is watching/rendering.
+You can create and load presets for the camera and the screenshot.